anukaal/BANDIT/README.md

 Then use this command "echo cluFn7wTiGryunymYOu4RcffSxQluehd | openssl s_client -quiet -connect localhost:31790" that it will show Private key after that make a directory and saved in the file .
 Using echo and edit the private key and named it as sshkey.private and after that to change the permissions  use chmod 400 and then when I use this "ssh -i ./sshkey.private bandit17@localhost" to jump into bandit17 it works.

-     NO PASSWORD REQUIRED , ONLY THE SSH KEY.
+     NO PASSWORD REQUIRED , ONLY THE SSH KEY

+Level 17 to 18:

+There are 2 files in the homedirectory: passwords.old and passwords.new.
+The password for the next level is in passwords.new and is the only line that has been changed between passwords.old and passwords.new
+Use a diff command to differentiate the two passwords file and it will show the difference between.

+     PASSWORD : kfBf3eYk5BPBRzwjqutbbfE887SVc5Yd